 It is known for is speed and efficiency.
-Meaning, payments made over Atom are safe and secure.
+Meaning payments made over Atom are safe and secure.
 It also offers a revise payment feature.

-PayUMoney is a fast growing payment gateway in India.
-Currently it has about 10,000 merchant users.
-The payment gateway is known for its high speed transactions.
+PayUMoney is a fast-growing payment gateway in India.
+Currently, it has about 10,000 merchant users.
+The payment gateway is known for its high-speed transactions.

 A rather simple but safe and reliable payment gateway in India, DirecPay is fast gaining popularity among merchants here.

 It can be programmed to accept payments in up to 15 different foreign currencies.
-And it also offers the regular modes of payment in India including UPI, net banking and credit cards, including the newer RuPay branded ones.
+And it also offers regular modes of payment in India including UPI, net banking and credit cards, including the newer RuPay branded ones.

-Other than accepting payments from clients and managing payments to suppliers, ePaisa also manages inventory for merchants.
+Besides accepting payments from clients and managing payments to suppliers, ePaisa also manages inventory for merchants.

 This is a fabulous payment gateway in India for smaller traders, restaurants, and dropshippers that operate through various marketplaces and ecommerce stores.

-This is a fast growing payment gateway in India because of these features.
-Upcoming ecommerce stores and budding online traders as well as established companies are finding Zaakpay increasingly useful for faster transactions and to convert leads.
+This is a fast-growing payment gateway in India because of these features.
+Upcoming ecommerce stores and budding online traders as well as established companies, are finding Zaakpay increasingly useful for faster transactions and to convert leads.